chijindumu/Josh-s-FPGA-designs/README.md

 # Josh-s-FPGA-designs
-This is a repository of the projects I implemented on the Basys3 board.
+This is a repository of the projects I implemented on the Basys3 board using Verilog HDL.